 Top 6 Cities in the World for Launching a Start-Up

 Launching a new business is never easy.
-It takes commitment, dedication, and a willingness, at least in the beginning, to work hard while being paid little.
+It takes commitment, dedication, and willingness, at least at the beginning, to work hard while being paid little.
 Where you choose to get your start-up going can make all the difference between finding business success or ending up with a start-up mess.
 Check out this list of the top 6 best cities in the world for getting a new business off the ground, and start planning your next great start-up idea!

 1. Silicon Valley